The Perfect 4 Days in Venice Itinerary

 After exploring the different exhibits, you can buy some lace for yourself in the various family-run stores all across the island.

-Today I recommend you have lunch at a small family-operated trattoria located on the Burano waterfront.
-Several local Trattoria line the waterfront and offer amazing options for sampling the local cuisine including some of the dishes that are specialities of Burano in particular.
+For lunch, stop at a small family-operated trattoria located on the Burano waterfront.
+Several local trattorias line the waterfront and offer amazing options for sampling the local cuisine, including some of the unique dishes of Burano in particular.

-After lunch, take another Vaporetto and head over to the island of Murano to experience one of the most unique things to do in Venice.
-If you feel like squeezing in a third island on your third day in Venice, then you can visit Torcello by Vaporetto before you head back to Murano.
+After lunch, if you feel you have seen enough of Burano, then take another Vaporetto to the island of Murano to experience one of the most unique things to do in Venice.

 Murano is renowned for its fine crafted glass products.
-Visit the Museum of Glass, known as Museo del Vetro, to see how these intricate pieces of art are made.
+Visit the Museum of Glass to see how these intricate pieces of art are made.
 By taking a tour of the museum, you will witness local artisans at work and observe the sophisticated art of glass blowing.

 Undoubtedly the most beautiful church in Murano, it is the most important Duomo on the island built with Romanesque architecture.